Your County Clerk: Sherri Smith, CPM

 Child Support: 812.386.8401Election: 812.385.2541*Hours of Operation: 8am-4pm Monday-Friday

 The Clerk of the Circuit Court (commonly called the County Clerk) is a constitutional officer elected for a four-year term by the voters of the county at large, but is prohibited from serving more than eight years within a period of 12 years.
 For services performed ex officio as secretary of the county Election Board, the Clerk may receive compensation equal to that of elected members of the election board.

 Functions of the Clerk include: 1.
-Filing, recording, and entering all orders pertaining to civil, juvenile, and criminal mailers.
+Filing, recording, and entering all petitions, motions, and orders pertaining to civil, juvenile, and criminal mailers.

-2. Issuing letters testamentary, letters of administration, and letters of guardianship; recording wills, inventories of estates, sales bills, inheritance tax orders, final accounts, and reports of distribution in probate proceedings.
+2. Issuing letters testamentary, letters of administration, and letters of guardianship; recording wills, final accounts, and reports of distribution in probate proceedings.
 Money to be held in trust is kept with the Clerk.